dfinity/examples/README.md

     dfx deploy
     ```

-## Security Considerations and Security Best Practices
+## Security considerations and security best practices

 If you base your application on one of these examples, we recommend you familiarize yourself with and adhere to the [security best practices](https://internetcomputer.org/docs/current/references/security/) for developing on the Internet Computer.
 The examples provided here may not implement all the best practices.